 In November 2012, the first class of BMETs graduated, followed by the second class in November 2013.

-Rwanda is a great project, with a great team of employees and partners ready to make a difference!
+BMET Rwanda has been a wonderful project, with a great team of employees and partners ready to make a difference!